karneh/mediationmonitor.github.io/index.md

-## <a id="Abstract"></a> Introduction
+## <a id="Introduction"></a> Introduction

 Our project goal is to be able to detect breathing and heartbeat patterns while a person meditates.
-Given that meditation is very focused on the breath, *our goal is to help detect if someone is focused or not focused during their meditation session based on how they are breathing*.
+The meditation style we're focusing on is shavasana meditation, where someone is lying down and focusing on their breath.

+*Our goal is to help people new to meditation understand heartbeat and breathing patterns they experience through their meditation sessions*.
 We plan to use our smartphone as the sensor, and we will collect data by finding an optimal placement on our chest to measure frequency of breathing and heartbeat.

 <details>
   <summary>Background</summary>